 If you think you can’t afford to homeschool, think again.
 There are several options that allow you to teach your children at home… for FREE!*

-If you’re okay working with a public school to teach your child at home, there are even more options.
-These programs aren’t officially recognized as homeschooling because it’s actually online, at-home public schooling.
+If you’re okay working with a public school to teach your child at home and would like more help or oversight, there are even more options.
+These programs aren’t officially recognized as homeschooling because it’s actually online, at-home, public schooling.
 This means that the school system provides all the materials and helpful support services while you do the teaching at home.

 One of the largest providers of online public schools is K12.com.
 As the name implies, they serve all students between Kindergarten and 12th grade.

 With K12, all you need is an internet connection!
 You log in every day and complete the assignments that are listed in your day’s tasks.
 Some tasks instruct you to use offline materials.
 Many are completely online.
 Students are expected to work 5-6 hours per day completing online assignments, offline worksheets, projects and other activities.

 Everything you need for the offline activities is shipped directly to your home.
 When I signed my son up for first grade, we received four big boxes of supplies… all the books and materials we would need for the entire year.
 There were handwriting workbooks, math shapes, counting cubes, a scale and so much more.
 It was awesome – and he was so excited to dig in and start learning!

 Since they are a public school, they participate in all state standards, assessments and requirements.
 Students check in regularly with an assigned teacher.
 They also graduate the online school with a high school diploma.

 Schools can use K12 in different ways.
 Some are complete virtual academies, and others are blended schools.
 To find out what K12 schools are available to you, click here.